f5devcentral/f5-agility-labs-nginx/docs/class15/intro.rst

 -  Performs Authn/Authz checks, such as validating JWTs and inspecting request headers.
 -  Parses and performs basic validation on client requests.
--  Applies processors to incoming requests, which may modify or reject the request.
+-  Applies **Processors** to incoming requests, which may modify or reject the request.
 -  Selects and routes each request to an appropriate LLM backend, transforming requests/responses to match the LLM/client schema.